What Is 250mm In Inches

 Q: Is 9.84 inches exactly equal to 250mm?

 A: While 9.84 inches is the closest approximation, it's not perfectly equal due to rounding.
-The conversion is approximate because the decimal representation of the conversion factor (25.4) is infinite.
+Practically speaking, the conversion is approximate because the decimal representation of the conversion factor (25.
+4) is infinite.

 Q: How do I convert inches to millimeters?